Mexican Automobile Insurance

 - Will a trailer be used (if so, need NAU license number)

 In case of an accident, follow the detailed instructions in the insurance packet.
-You must report incidents both to the Mexican insurance carrier and to NAU Property and Liability Insurance Services.
+You must report incidents both to the Mexican insurance carrier and to NAU Insurance and Claims Services.
 Information links include the following:

 Mexico Claim Reporting Requirements

 University employees driving University vehicles within the Border Zone (usually up to 20 kilometers/12.42 miles south of the U.S./Mexico Border) or the Free Trade Zone(including the Baja California Peninsula and the Sonora Free Trade Zone) should contact NAU Insurance and Claims Services to obtain a Mexican Insurance Packet.
 However, employees traveling beyond these zones, contact the Insurance and Claims Services department, for current guidelines.
 MEXonline.com